Proper Carry Etiquette

 As usual, I’m supporting charity.

-Always plugging Warrior’s Heart, as I’m going into EMT as a career.
+Always plugging Warrior’s Heart, as I’m going into EMT as a career (update: I went into the security sector full time, trying to volunteer in EMS and SAR as much as I can).
 Warrior’s Heart helps veterans and first responders alike who struggle with PTSD and addiction.
 I do not fault extremely traumatized and damaged people for turning to drugs or alcohol.
 I don’t condone it, but it’s a natural human desire to seek a form of escapism.
 The problem lies in the piss poor way addicts and mentally ill are treated in this country.
 Tom Spooner is doing the good work.

 Hero Hunt is another charity that works to help veterans and first responders struggling with trauma.